 Used by Counseling Graduate Students to evaluation their experience at an Advanced Practicum Site.
 Student evaluations must be completed at the end of the academic year (Spring Semester).

 Counseling Graduate Students in the Department of Psychology can apply for a Snyder Travel Fellowship to help with travel costs to attend a scientific/professional conference.
 First priority will be given to students presenting at a conference (you do not need to present to be eligible), and students who have submitted their application before or by the deadlines listed below.
-Also, funding will be limited to two separate conferences per fiscal year (July 1 - June 30).
+Also, funding will be limited to two separate conferences per fiscal year (July 1 - June 30); however, we are only able to guarantee one award per student during the fiscal year.
 If there is still funding available after the Summer deadline, we will open the application until April 25th to students who are traveling to more than two conferences or missed the deadlines.

 Deadlines are November 1st (Fall Semester); March 15th (Spring Semester); and April 15th (Summer).

 Counseling Graduate Students in the Department of Psychology can apply for a Research Fellowship to help with costs associated with conducting research.
 Funds can only be used for expenses directly related to the research project.
 For example, software necessary for the analysis is eligible, but a new laptop computer is not.
 Priority will be given to students who have a dissertation proposal approved by their committee, but all counseling students are eligible to apply for an award.
+We will limit award amounts to $600 per fiscal year.
 The Counseling Psychology Research Fellowship is available in addition to other funding sources the student has received.
 Application deadlines are May 15th and December 15th.

 Counseling Psychology Summer Fellowships

 The Counseling Psychology Program has summer funding available for Counseling Graduate Students in the Department of Psychology.
 The fellowships are awarded to students who are conducting research and are in good standing academically.